777arc/textbook/content/sampling.rst

     print(samples)

 For now we aren't going to do anything interesting with these samples.
-This textbook will switch between pure-Python PlutoSDR Python code.
+Throughout this textbook we will swap between pure-Python examples and Python examples that include PlutoSDR code.
 The PlutoSDR examples are written such that it should be straightforward to substitute in a different SDR's Python API.
 In other words, the code examples are meant to reinforce principles rather than specific techniques.

 *************************